yllibrahja/Grid-and-Flexbox/README.md

 ```css
 grid-auto-rows: 1fr;
 ```
+> [!NOTE]
-* This sets the default height for unspecified rows to take up an equal share of the availabe space.
+> This sets the default height for unspecified rows to take up an equal share of the availabe space.

 ### <code>grid-template</code>